 This week I was invited to a media launch, by Nuts for Life Australia.
 The purpose of the launch, was to feature a new research paper conducted at the university of Wollongong by Professor Linda Tapsell and her team.

 It was a large-scale study, what we call a systematic literature review.
-Which, in essence looks at all the studies from around the world and pools the data into one big mega study to see what the body of research is saying, about a particular topic.
+Which, in essence looks at all the studies from around the world and pools the data into one big mega study to see what the body of research is saying, about a particular topic, there was a large gathering present at the ceremony, thanks to the digital media marketing which enabled us to gather such a gathering in short span of time.

 Eating nuts is good for your heart